 For those students receiving financial aid, you must contact Student Financial Services about how this off-campus move will impact your financial aid package before you apply.
 Note: Mount Holyoke grant funding will be reduced when room and board charges are removed from the bill.

 All senior applications will be considered first.
-Off-campus housing will be offered to juniors.
+Off-campus housing will be offered to juniors if space is available.
 Sophomores are not eligible.
 A waiting list will be established from those students whose applications have been received but who are not eligible to live off-campus at this time.
 Should vacancies occur on the off-campus housing list, the vacancies may be filled from the waiting list.

 Once approved for permission to live off-campus, you must accept the off-campus status by following the instructions in the email you receive with permission.
 Failure to accept the off-campus housing offer by the deadline will void your request and you will need to reapply for placement on the waiting list.